GPIOFlow/gpioflow/README.md

 ## 🔌 What is GpioFlow?

-**GpioFlow** is a commercial software solution that allows you to control Raspberry Pi GPIO and PWM pins through a modern, web-based user interface — **no programming required**.
+**GpioFlow** is a commercial software solution that allows you to control Raspberry Pi GPIO and Pulse control pins through a modern, web-based user interface — **no programming required**.

 Create interactive control panels using buttons and images, define GPIO actions, and automate timed pin behavior with just a few clicks (click & action, timers and intervals).